Reginald Llewelyn Knowles aka “Slako” - The Nassau Guardian

 Mr. Knowles was predeceased by his Parents Alonza Knowles and Iva nee Fox; brothers: Randolph and Franklyn.

-He is survived by his wife: Arlene; daughters: Dawn and Ghandi; grandchildren: Jade, Harrison and Heathcliffe; aunt: Alice Darville; sons-in-laws: Daniel and John; brothers: Kirk and Brennan; sisters: Betty, Barbara, and Marsha;
+He is survived by his wife: Arlene; daughters: Dawn and Ghandi; grandchildren: Jade, Harrison and Heathcliffe; aunt: Alice Darville; sons-in-law: Daniel and John; brothers: Kirk and Brennan; sisters: Betty, Barbara, and Marsha; brothers-in-law: Walter, Jeffrey and Fredrick; sisters-in-law: Carolyn, Berdie, Helen, and Lesley; nieces and nephews: Amanda and Rudolph Jeffery, Natasha, Nichola, Christopher and Shannon, Misty, Kurt and Karla, Lionel James and Adiza, Alexa and Nicholas, Nadia, Samirah; many other relatives and close friends including: Jerome and Jeanette Cartwright, Craig Torres, Andy and Shirley Dias, Philip Pinder, Eric “Train” Knowles, Ignatius “Snooks” Carroll, Candida Cash, Wilmer Benoit, and David “Smitty” Smith.

+Special thanks to: Dr. Kevin Moss, Dr. Richard Van Tooren, Dr. Melissa Evans, Staff of Doctors Hospital, and Pastor Jay Simms.

 In lieu of flowers please make donations to The Bahamas Humane Society in memory of Reginald Knowles.